Rent to buy Ireland 2023: Scheme or Scam?

 - Sign an agreement to pay a small deposit and a certain amount of rent for a specified period with an option to finally purchase the property at the agreed price.

-- On the agreed date, decide to proceed with the property purchase or not.
+- On the agreed date, decide whether to proceed with the property purchase or not.
 If buyers agree to purchase the property, the deposit and a pre-agreed portion of the rent paid will be deducted from the house price.

 To find out more about the Roche rent to buy scheme you can contact the Roche Group sales office on 061 40 61 45.